-If you fail to appear for court after receiving a criminal citation or civil traffic infraction or if you fail to pay a fine, the court may suspended your Florida driver license by issuing a D-6 suspension.
+If you fail to appear for court after receiving a criminal citation or civil traffic infraction or if you fail to pay a fine or complete some other condition ordered by the court, then the court may suspend your Florida driver license by issuing a D-6 suspension.
 In order to reinstate your Florida driver license, you must obtain a D-6 clearance form showing that you have satisfied an outstanding court requirement.

-In order to reinstated your Florida driver license, you must provide the D-6 clearance form (or D6 clearance) to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+In order to reinstate your Florida driver license, you must provide the D-6 clearance form (or D6 clearance) to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).

 Contact an attorney at the Sammis Law Firm, P.A., in Tampa, Hillsborough County, Florida, who can answer your questions about obtaining a Florida D-6 clearance, particularly if you are concerned about triggering a license suspension because of numerous tickets or excessive points on your Florida driving record.

 If you have also been ticketed for driving while license suspended, an attorney focused on driving while license suspended charges can assist you in obtaining a D-6 clearance so that you can return to court with a valid driver license for a case pending in Tampa, Hillsborough County, Clearwater or St. Petersburg, Pinellas County, Dade City or New Port Richey, Pasco County, Florida.